digitaluniverse/lab-restricted-zone-notifier-using-EIS/lab_restricted_zone_notifier.md

 ## Deploying Restricted Zone Notifier using Intel® Edge Insights Software framework
 ### Lab Overview
-In our previous Lab, we have successfully created a new application using the Intel® Edge Insights Framework.We will deploy the Restricted zone notifier reference implementation using Intel® Edge Insights Framework.
+In our previous lab, we have successfully created a new application using the Intel® Edge Insights Framework.
+We will deploy the Restricted Zone N otifier reference implementation using Intel® Edge Insights Framework.

 ### Steps to Complete this lab:

 - Integrate the application configuration into EIS
-- Customize visualizer application in order to view the resulting output.
+- Customize the visualizer application in order to view the resulting output.
 - Download the model and video files.
-- Setup OPC/UA server to receive warning messages form the classifier.
+- Setup the OPC-UA server to receive warning messages form the classifier.
 - Run the application using different Intel's Accelerators(CPU/GPU/MYRIAD).

 ## Integrating Configuration into EIS

-In the previous lab we created a custom application configuration called **restricted_zone_notifier.json**.
-We will not configure the EIS framework to use that configuration.
+In the previous, lab we created a custom application configuration called **restricted_zone_notifier.json**.
+To use that configuration file in the EIS framework, perform the following steps:

-We will need to upate the following files:
+We will need to upDate the following files:

-- IEdgeinsights/docker_setup/.env
+- $EIS_HOME/docker_setup/.env
-- IEdgeinsights/VideoIngestion/VideoIngestion.py
+- $EIS_HOME/VideoIngestion/VideoIngestion.py
-- IEdgeinsights/DataAnalytics/PointDataAnalytics/classifer_setup.py
+- $EIS_HOME/DataAnalytics/PointDataAnalytics/classifer_setup.py

 #### Update the environment
-- To complete this, run the following commands in the terminal
+- To complete this, run the following commands in the terminal:

     ```bash
-    cd  ~/Workshop/IEdgeInsights-v1.5LTS/docker_setup
+    cd  $EIS_HOME/docker_setup
     sudo gedit .env
     ```
+- Set the **IEI_SERVICE** variable to the configuration file **services_video.json**
-- Find and replace the name of the configuration file ```factory_pcbdemo.json ``` with ```restricted_zone_notifier.json``` .
+- Set the **CONFIG_FILE** variable to the configuration file **restricted_zone_notifier.json**
-- Make sure that DEV_MODE = false
+- Set that **DEV_MODE** to **false **

 #### Update VideoIngestion module
 - To complete this, run the following commands in the terminal

     ```bash
-    cd  ~/Workshop/IEdgeInsights-v1.5LTS/VideoIngestion
+    cd  $EIS_HOME/VideoIngestion
     sudo gedit VideoIngestion.py
     ```
-- Find and replace the name of the configuration file ```factory_pcbdemo.json ``` with ```restricted_zone_notifier.json``` .
+- Find and replace the name of the configuration file **factory_pcbdemo.json** with **restricted_zone_notifier.json** .

 #### Update classifier setup
 - To complete this, run the following commands in the terminal

     ```bash
-    cd ~/Workshop/IEdgeInsights-v1.5LTS/DataAnalytics/PointDataAnalytics
+    cd $EIS_HOMEj/DataAnalytics/PointDataAnalytics
     sudo gedit classifier_startup.py
     ```
 - Find and replace the name of the configuration file ```factory_pcbdemo.json ``` with ```restricted_zone_notifier.json``` .